apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 - [CAS Initializr](../installation/WAR-Overlay-Initializr.html) is now able to present a preview of the would-be-generated CAS overlay.
 - Evaluation of access strategies for OAuth and OpenID Connect services is now able to consider virtually-remapped attributes for authorization enforcement.
 - The incorrect generation of `TST` tickets used to track single sign-on sessions across multiple authentication flows is now corrected.
+- Generating SAML2 metadata certificates and keys is now updated to use the more secure `SHA512withRSA` and `4096` for the algorithm and key size.

 ## Library Upgrades